walkrrr/walkrrr/README.md

 ### Hi there 👋

-I am a software engineer in training, passionate about learning new technologies and building innovative solutions.
-I am learning advanced JavaScript and want to become a back-end or full-stack engineer.
-I have completed certifications in Python, Power BI, Data Analytics, and Advanced CSS.
-I am an Apple snob, and my hobbies include closing my Apple Watch rings, shopping, and taking naps.
+I'm currently working towards my goal of becoming a software engineer.
+I'm passionate about exploring new technologies and coming up with innovative solutions.
+My main focus is on advanced JavaScript, and I hope to be a full-stack or back-end engineer someday.
+I'm also proud to have Python, Power BI, Data Analytics, and Advanced CSS certifications.
+On a more personal note, I'm a big fan of Apple products and love activities like completing my Apple Watch rings, shopping, and taking naps.

 Skills